 What Skills Are Needed to Qualify for Jobs As an Office Clerk?

-Office clerks typically need communication, computer and general office skills.
+Office clerks typically need communication, computer, and administrative skills.
 Keep reading to learn more about these abilities, as well as some advanced skills that might be required.
-Schools offering Office Management degrees can also be found in these popular choices.

-Office clerks should be familiar with calendar and scheduling programs, as well as database, spreadsheet, word processing, e-mail and desktop publishing applications.
+Office clerks should be familiar with how to use computers effectively, including calendar and scheduling programs, as well as database, spreadsheet, word processing, e-mail, and desktop publishing applications.
 They also need to be adept at data entry.

 General Office Skills

-In certain office settings, office clerks might take on more advanced or complicated tasks.
-In these instances, office clerks might need to be able to keep records for payroll, make out paychecks or take inventory.
+In certain office settings, office clerks might require more advanced or complicated clerical skills.
+In these instances, office clerks might need to be able to keep records for payroll, make out paychecks, or take inventory.
 If they're being asked to supervise other employees, office clerks also might need some managerial skills.